xwq325/SISR-Template/README.md

 [IDN](arxiv.org/abs/1803.09454): Fast and Accurate Single Image Super-Resolution via Information Distillation Network

+## CUDA out of memory

+When codes val or test on DIV2K, the error will be happen.

+Try to use '--chop' to finish the test.

 ## Dataset Download

 [Benchmark](https://cv.snu.ac.kr/research/EDSR/benchmark.tar): Set5, Set14, B100, U100 with x2, x3, x4.